-At the far southwestern end of Japan, Fukuoka is seaside city brimming with hidden gems.
+At the far southwestern end of Japan, Fukuoka is a seaside city brimming with hidden gems.
 From legendary ramen shops to rainbow towers, these 8 Fukuoka experiences are must-dos for anyone looking to really experience this incredible city.
 Any questions? send us a message.

 Want to explore Japan differently?
 Have a local